East Austin’s School Story Is Not What Most People Expect

 - You plan to evaluate charter, private, or Austin ISD transfer options regardless

 If school quality matters, Blackshear is the clear choice here.
-A C at 71 is not great, but it is materially better than an F at 59, and the Academic Growth numbers at Blackshear show a campus headed in the right direction.
-Both zones require honest planning about educational options at these performance levels, and any buyer spending $750,000 to $800,000 on a home should know exactly what the zoned school situation looks like.
+A C is not great, but it is materially better than an F, and the gap between the two campuses on the TEA accountability scale is real.
+Both zones require honest planning about educational options at these performance levels, and any buyer in east Austin should know exactly what the zoned school situation looks like.

 Frequently Asked Questions